nodejs/inclusivity/README.md

 ### List of Responsibilities

-* Foster a welcoming environment that ensures participants are valued and can feel confident contributing or joining discussions regardless of any aspect of their identity, including but not limited to:
+* Foster a welcoming environment that ensures participants are valued and can feel confident contributing or joining discussions, regardless of any aspect of their identity, including but not limited to:
   - racial or ethnic background
   - nationality